 At the outset of this chapter, we indicated that the LPAD currently represents one among a number of approaches that are identified as dynamic in nature and structure.
-Although we cannot exhaustively differentiate and elaborate the reasons why we believe that the LPAD remains the approach that most completely fulfills the essential characteristics and requirements of a dynamic approach to assessment, we will outline here some of the more salient points on which the LPAD responds to the dynamic paradigm.
+Although we cannot exhaustively differentiate and elaborate the reasons why we believe that the LPAD remains the approach that most completely fulfills the essential characteristics and requirements of a dynamic approach to assessment, we will here outline some of the more salient points on which the LPAD responds to the dynamic paradigm.
+It is our intent to deal with these issues much more systematically in forthcoming publications.

 Some essential points that need to be addressed to understand the LPAD in the larger context of dynamic assessment are as follows:

-- 1. Basic assumptions regarding the nature of intelligence

-- 2. The types of changes that can or should be produced

-- 3. The means to produce such changes
+- 1. Basic assumptions regarding the nature of intelligence - 2.
+The types of changes that can or should be produced - 3.
+The means to produce such changes

 - 4. The criteria to evaluate changes

 - 5. The nature of interventions

 - 6. The structure of tasks

 - 7. The role of the examiner

 - 8. The relation to academic content and tasks

-Assignations about the Nature of Intelligence
+Assignations About the Nature of Intelligence

 The theory of SCM conceptualizes human intelligence as characterized by the option, possibility, and propensity to become meaningfully changed by experience, to be transformed by the production of new structures that were previously nonexistent or not efficiently used in the behavioral repertoire of the individual.
-This includes new ways of thinking and acting, as well as the generation of new need systems themselves.
+This includes new ways of thinking and acting, as well as the generation of new need system:; themselves.
 These structures can emerge in individuals in ways that may even be discontinuous for the individual, causing disequilibrium and stress.
-Contrary to some aspects of Vygotsky's (1978) concept of the zone of proximal development, the theory of SCM considers the possibility of producing cognitive structures that would not emerge in the individual without MLE.
+Contrary to some aspects of Vygotsky's (1978) concept o the Zone of proximal development, the theory of SCM considers the possibility of producing cognitive structures that would not emerge in the individual without MLE.

 Thus, SCM defines intelligence as the propensity of the organism to modify itself when confronted with the need to do so, in order to better adapt to increasingly new, complex situations of its existence.
 Intelligence is thus a state of the organism, in constant readiness for change and adaptation, rather than a trait that has immutable and fixed properties.
-This definition places emphasis on the process of modifiability, opposed to other definitions that view intelligence as an object (cf. Spearman's g factor, which continues to receive contemporary attention, e.g. Perkins (1995), Gardner's (1993) concept of multiple intelligences, and Sternberg's triarchic intelligences, (1985a).
+This definition places emphasis on the process of modifiability, opposed to other definitions that view intelligence as an object, cf. Spearman's g factor, which continues to receive contemporary attention, e.g. Perkins (1995), Gardner's (1993) concept of multiple intelligences, and Sternberg's triarchic intelligences, (1985a).